 Almost all of the issues I listed are entirely hardware-related, and an Xbox or PS2 port back in 2006 or so would’ve been perfect.
 Maybe that didn’t happen because EA didn’t want to cannibalize Burnout Revenge’s sales.
 Or perhaps they thought Legends was too similar to Burnout 3.
 Which it probably was, to be honest, but when has that ever stopped EA?

-Hell, they could re-release this game on the PS4 and Xbox One right now with some upgrades to get it closer to modern technical standards, and market it as an improved re-release of Burnout 3.
+Hell, they could re-release this game on modern Sony and Microsoft consoles right now with some upgrades to get it closer to modern technical standards, and market it as an improved re-release of Burnout 3.
 Better yet, re-release it on the Nintendo Switch!
-There hasn’t been a Burnout game on a Nintendo system since the abysmal DS version of Legends, and I bet Nintendo fans would love a Switch Burnout.
-I know I would.
+Burnout Paradise has been ported in the years since this was originally written, but more would be nice.